acyeh-lab/ST/README.md

 # Spatial Transcriptomics
-Tips on how to run / analyze ST.  Thanks to Julie Boiko, MD/PhD for initial tips!
+Tips on how to run / analyze ST.  Thanks to Julie Boiko MD, PhD for initial tips!

 ## Tissue Analysis Software
 1) Tissue Faxsviewer (open source)